patternfly-kotlin/mvp/README.md

 ```

 Place requests are handled by a place manager.
 There should be only one place manager in your application.
-A place manager is created by specifying a default place, and an element which is used in case no presenter
+A place manager is created by specifying a default place, and a function to create an element which is used in case
-could be found for the requested place:
+no presenter could be found for the requested place:

 ```kotlin
 val placeManager = PlaceManager(PlaceRequest("apple")) {